MichaelGalo/Roll-for-Recipe/README.md

    - When the user clicks on the log out button on the nav bar
    - Then the page will navigate to the enter details page

-## Stretch Goals: User Stories & Acceptance Criteria

-1. **Navigate to home page**
+10. **Navigate to home page**

 - Given the user wants to navigate to the home page
 - When the user clicks on the logo in the nav bar
 - Then the page will navigate back to the home splash page

+## Stretch Goals: User Stories & Acceptance Criteria

+1. **Introduce Social Interaction through All Recipes**

+   - Given the user wants to navigate to the all recipes page
+   - When the user clicks on the all recipes in the nav bar
+   - Then the page will navigate to the all recipes page displaying all recipes from all authors in the database

 2. **Filter recipes by cooking time**